A Complete Guide on Stack Using Array in C

 1. Stack Overflow

-A stack overflow is a situation where an attempt is made to add a new element to a stack that has already reached its maximum limit.
-Such an event can escalate to a buffer overflow situation where memory that is adjacent to the stack gets overwritten without being explicitly accessed, leading to undefined program behavior.
+A stack overflow occurs when an attempt is made to add a new element to a stack that has already reached its maximum limit.
+This can escalate to a buffer overflow situation where adjacent memory gets overwritten, leading to undefined program behavior.

 How to handle: